DeNepo/welcome-to-js/4-developing-programs/5-writing-programs/README.md

 your `if`/`else` blocks.
 But other bugs can be hard to find and fix.

 Learning to carefully identify and fix bugs in a program is not an easy skill to develop.
-It comes after lots of practice and experience.
+You'll figure it out with lots of examples, practice and experience.